didx-xyz/acapy-cloud/docs/src/Cheqd.md

 }'
 ```

-Note: Use the same `kid` as is on the DIDdoc
+Note: Use the same `kid` as appears in the DIDDoc.

 ### Step 2: Import DID